-\begin{claim} The sets $\Eprime$, $\Ms$ and $\M$ are distributed in the same way when computed by \Cref{AlgoOn} as when computed by \Cref{AlgoOff}. \end{claim} \begin{proof} As a preliminary result, we claim that the distribution of all rewards in $R$ and samples in $S$ is exactly the same in both \cref{AlgoOn} and \cref{AlgoOff}.
+\begin{claim} The sets $\Eprime$, $\Ms$, and $\M$ are distributed in the same way when calculated by \Cref{AlgoOn} as when calculated by \Cref{AlgoOff}. \end{claim} \begin{proof} To begin, note that the distribution of all the rewards in $R$ and the samples in $S$ is exactly the same in both \Cref{AlgoOn} and \Cref{AlgoOff}.
 This follows by the fact that, for each edge $e$, the distribution of $r_e$ remains the same if we simply sample $r_e$ from $D_e$, independently, or if we sample two values $a_{e,1}$ and $a_{e,2}$ from $D_e$, independently, and then set $r_e$ equal to one of the two equiprobably.
 The symmetric argument holds for any sample value in $S$.

-Now, we just need to show that for {\em any} realization of the $S$ and $R$ values, the corresponding sets of edges of interest are exactly the same in the offline and online setting.
+We prove that for {\em any} realization of the $S$ and $R$ values, the corresponding sets of edges of interest are exactly the same in the offline and online setting.
+This is clearly enough to conclude the proof.
 To avoid complication, we deterministically use the same tie breaking rules in both the online and offline case.

-First, notice that if we restrict the offline algorithm to consider only the samples $S$, we recover exactly the procedure to generate a greedy matching with respect to the samples.
+If we restrict the offline algorithm to consider only samples $S$, we recover exactly the procedure to generate a greedy matching with respect to the samples.
 This is true because what happens to the values in $R$ has no influence on $\Ms$.
-Hence, the two versions of $\Ms$ in the different algorithms indeed follow the same distribution.
-In fact, this is even true step-wise: at any point in time during \Cref{AlgoOff}, $\Ms$ contains the greedy matching on samples {\em restricted} to the edges whose $s_e$ is greater than the value being considered at that specific time.
+Therefore, the two versions of $\Ms$ in the different algorithms follow the same distribution.
+Actually, this is even true step-wise: at any point in time during \Cref{AlgoOff}, $\Ms$ contains the greedy matching on samples {\em restricted} to the edges whose $s_e$ is greater than the value being considered at that specific time.